-A Spokane bankruptcy can be a good option for you, but only if you qualify for relief under the bankruptcy code.
-Most debt can be completely erased with the filing of proper paperwork to the Federal Bankruptcy court; this will depend in large part if you decide on/qualify for a chapter 7 or a chapter 13 bankruptcy.
+Filing for Spokane bankruptcy can be a good option for you, but only if you qualify for relief under the bankruptcy code.
+Most debt can be completely erased with the filing of the proper paperwork to the Federal Bankruptcy court; this will depend in large part if you decide on/qualify for a chapter 7 or a chapter 13 bankruptcy.

 Chapter 7: Liquidation (liquidates all assets and debts)